2017 Liechtenstein general election: Electoral system

 The 25 members of the Landtag are elected by open list proportional representation from two constituencies, Oberland with 15 seats and Unterland with 10 seats.
-Voters vote for a party list and then may strike through candidates they do not wish to cast a preferential vote for and may add names of candidates from other lists.
+Voters vote for a party list and then may strike through candidates for whom they do not wish to cast a preferential vote, and may add names of candidates from other lists.
 The electoral threshold to win a seat is 8%.
-Landtag members sit four year terms.
-Once formed the Landtag votes to elect a prime minister who governs through a cabinet of four ministers, who are selected from Landtag members.
+Landtag members sit for a four-year term.
+Once formed, the Landtag elects the prime minister and four government councillors who govern in a cabinet.
 Voting is compulsory by law and most is carried out by post.
-Polling stations are only open for one and a half hours on election day.
+Polling stations are open only for one and a half hours on election day.
 Citizens over 18 years of age who have been resident in the country for one month prior to election day are eligible to vote.